 Sociology is a diverse subject with broad appeal.

 In Year 12, candidates studying this specification will acquire knowledge of contemporary social processes and social changes.
 This course will take you through educational history to look at what the purpose of education is and how it affects students’ lives.
 Students will also explore the changing patterns of family life in Britain and the roles and relationships that exist.
 For research methods students will learn about, and gain experience of, the methods that Sociologists use in their research.
 The course also examines the key decisions which influence sociologist’s choice of method and topic.
 Candidates will be encouraged to develop their own sociological awareness through active engagement with the contemporary social world.

 In year 13, candidates will study Crime and Deviance where they will explore contemporary debates surrounding issues such as green crime, state crimes and the roles of the criminal justice system.
-Students also learn about beliefs and the changing role of religion in our society.
-Some of the topics studied are fundamentalism, how globalisation has affected religion, cults and new religious movements.

 Examination board: AQA